benedictfoo/Listening-Refuge/src/content/blog/2025/thegoodnight-owlbum.md

 story of confronting disappointment, holding onto hope, remembering where you came from, and continuing the journey no matter what.
 I love it because it reminds me that courage isn’t about loud declarations.
 Sometimes, it’s just about showing up, being real, and choosing to keep going.
-Let me know if you’d like an image, pull quotes, or additional frontmatter like tags or categories for your Astro blog!